-A 10μg (micro grams) vitamin D supplement is recommended during pregnancy and during breastfeeding.
-Your vitamin D levels will be checked by the midwife and if you have a deficiency, a higher dose will be prescribed. vitamin D is made in the body and is dependent on a safe level of sun exposure.
-Many people are deficient in vitamin D in the UK.
+A 10μg (micro grams) Vitamin D supplement is recommended during pregnancy and during breastfeeding.
+Your Vitamin D levels will be checked by the midwife and if you have a deficiency, a higher dose will be prescribed.
+Vitamin D is made in the body and is dependent on a safe level of sun exposure.
+Many people are deficient in Vitamin D in the UK.
 Discuss this with your doctor.

-Vitamin B12
+B12

 We need vitamin B12 for many reasons.
 Too little can result in fatigue, anaemia and nerve damage.
-Most people get vitamin B12 by eating animal products as plants do not produce B12.
-If you are eliminating all animal derived foods, the only reliable sources of vitamin B12 are fortified foods and supplements.
+B12 is found in foods derived from animals.
+For example red meats, poultry, eggs, fish and dairy products.
+If you do not eat animal products, the only reliable sources of vitamin B12 are fortified foods and supplements.